 Just like Red, he was the sole protagonist in Pokémon Gold and Silver, although that changed when Pokémon Crystal came out.
 You could now choose him or the female protagonist of that game.
-When his games were given remakes, he was given another female counterpart named Lyra, along with a canon name (Ethan) and a new design.
+When his games were given remakes, he was given another female counterpart named Lyra, along with updating from his version name (Gold) to a new canon name (Ethan) and a new design.

 - Awesome Backpack: